sst/guide/_examples/how-to-add-google-login-to-your-sst-apps.md

 $ npm install
 ```

 This sets up our React app in the `web/` directory.
-That is the path we pointed the `ViteStaticSite` construct to in the above section.

 We also need to load the environment variables from our SST app.
 To do this, we'll be using the [`@serverless-stack/static-site-env`](https://www.npmjs.com/package/@serverless-stack/static-site-env) package.